Top 15 Best Quarterbacks of All Time

 5. Drew Brees

-Drew Brees had a lengthy playing career spread across the San Diego Chargers and the New Orleans Saints.
+Drew Brees had a lengthy playing career across the San Diego Chargers and the New Orleans Saints.
 Brees only made it to one Super Bowl, which he won with the Saints in 2010.
 This remains the Saints’ only Super Bowl appearance to this day.
-If you question Brees' legendary status, just check out the tribute left by the Atlanta Falcons below.
+If you question his legendary status, check out the tribute left by the Atlanta Falcons below.

 View post on Twitter